 -Mrs. Uma Kannan

 Belina, a Senior Accountant of GLRA India hails from Chennai.
 She is working since 2015.
-Belina enjoyed the friendly and fun atmosphere with people working in GLRA.
-Being working women she faces many challenges to balance her personal and professional life.
-“Constantly the fact that I am neglecting my child and being selfish.
+Belina enjoys from the friendly atmosphere in GLRA.
+Even though, sometimes she struggles to balance her professional and personal life as she said, “Constantly the fact that I am neglecting my child and being selfish.
 Expected to be a superwoman who can handle everything on my own” Belina expressed.
-But she has gained strength to overcome all the challenges.
-She stays close to feelings, even the painful ones and accepts success and failure as part of her life’s journey.
+However, she has gained strength to overcome all the challenges.
+She tries to be an optimistic person and accept the failure as well as the success which are apart of life’s journey.

 “There is no limit to what we, as women can accomplish.
 Always stay true to yourself and never let what somebody else says distract you from your goals.
 A successful Woman is one who can build a firm foundation with the bricks others have thrown at them”